sancsoft/help.beegit.com/notifications/_posts/2014-11-01-how-do-comment-notifications-work.md

 ![Editor Comment Mention](https://s3.amazonaws.com/beegit-images/helpImages/editor-comment-mention.png)

-If the person making the comment wants to send a notification for specific project collaborators, they can use an @mention, which will send an email notification directed at the collaborators mentioned.
-When a user starts to type an @mention, they will get a list of all the project collaborators to select which ones they want to mention.
+If the person making the comment wants to send a notification for specific project collaborators, they can mention them by typing an "@" symbol and selecting the people they'd like to notify.
+This will send an email notification directed at the collaborators mentioned.
+When a user starts to type an "@" symbol inside a comment, they will get a list of all the project collaborators to select which ones they want to mention.